Barry Shabaka Henley: Career

 Henley made his first appearance at the age of 37 in the unsold television pilot Clippers.

 In Ali, Henley played Herbert Muhammad.
 In Collateral, he portrayed a sensitive jazz musician living on borrowed time.
 He played Buddy in the 1998 film How Stella Got Her Groove Back and Pokerface in the 1999 film Life.
-In 2004 he appeared in Steven Spielberg's The Terminal, playing an airport U.S. Customs Officer.
+In 2004, he appeared in Steven Spielberg's The Terminal, playing an airport U.S. Customs Officer.
 He portrayed Crockett and Tubbs' boss Lieutenant Martin Castillo in the movie version of Miami Vice in 2006.
 He also appeared in the 2016 film Paterson.

 Henley appeared in the television series Robbery Homicide Division and Barbershop.
-From 2009 to 2010 he played FBI Agent Vreede in the television series FlashForward.
-In 2010 Henley played Dr. Olson in the season 3 Lie to Me episode "Veronica".
-In 2011 he appeared as the murderer in the Body of Proof episode "Letting Go" and in 2012 he reunited with Michael Mann for the TV series Luck, playing a parole officer.
-In 2015 he played a police detective in the Breaking Bad spin-off series Better Call Saul.
+From 2009 to 2010, he played FBI Agent Vreede in the television series FlashForward.
+In 2010, Henley played Dr. Olson in the season 3 Lie to Me episode "Veronica".
+In 2011, he appeared as the murderer in the Body of Proof episode "Letting Go" and in 2012 he reunited with Michael Mann for the TV series Luck, playing a parole officer.
+In 2015, he played a police detective in the Breaking Bad spin-off series Better Call Saul.

-In 2019, Henley joined the cast of Agents of S.H.I.E.L.D., part of the Marvel Cinematic Universe franchise.
+In 2019, Henley joined the cast of Agents of S.H.I.E.L.D., part of the Marvel Cinematic Universe franchise, as Marcus Benson.

-Henley is a regular cast member on the CBS TV sitcom Bob Hearts Abishola (2019–present), appearing as Abishola's Uncle Tunde.
+Henley was a regular cast member on the CBS TV sitcom Bob Hearts Abishola, appearing as Abishola's Uncle Tunde.

 As a stage actor, Henley's honors include the Drama Desk, Obie, and Olivier Awards.
 He was also a member of the West Coast Black Repertory Theatre and the San Francisco Mime Troupe.